primesearch/cofact/README.md

-library, however for the heavy lifting of modular squarings required by the Pépin test or Fermat-PRP test, the `gwnum` library provides better, multi-threaded performance. `cofact` does not save interim results however, so for any Mersenne exponent greater than a million, a dedicated piece of software such as `Prime95` or `gpuOwl` will provide save and restart functionality, and may generate a proof which `cofact` can then utilise to rerun the Suyama test whenever new factors are discovered.
+library, however for the heavy lifting of modular squarings required by the Pépin test or Fermat-PRP test, the `gwnum` library provides better, multi-threaded performance. `cofact` does not save interim results however, so for any Mersenne exponent greater than a million, a dedicated piece of software such as `Prime95` or `gpuOwL` will provide save and restart functionality, and may generate a proof which `cofact` can then utilise to rerun the Suyama test whenever new factors are discovered.
 ### Proof files